jtyers/ww/README.md

 # ww - a better `watch`

-`watch` has been part of the furniture for us working on Linux/UNIX for years.
+`watch` has been part of the furniture on Linux/UNIX for years.
 A classic example of a simple concept, implemented simply and elegantly.

-But...  it could benefit from a few extra features to make it even better. `ww` began as a block in my shell config but I've now spit it out here to share with others.

-`ww` brings you `watch` as you know, but with some extras:
+But...  it could benefit from a few extra features to make it even better. `ww` began as a block in my shell config but I've now spit it out here to share with others.  `ww` brings you `watch` as you know, but with some extras:

-* runs as an alias, so you can use your shell aliases to watch
+* supports using your shell aliases as a command to watch

 * countdown number of seconds left before next execution